jabberjabberjabber/LLavaImageTagger/README.md

 *Troubleshooting*

+Don't end directory with a slash.
+Don't end api-url with a slash.
 Make sure you have exiftool installed on your path.
 Try putting command arguments in quotes.
 Make sure KoboldCPP is running.
 Make sure your model can output a JSON object in a somewhat not-stupid way.

 **Notes**